Deltares/dfm_tools/README.md

 	- WARNING: part of the z interfaces/center data in dflowfm hisfile is currently wrong, check your figures carefully.
 Most of it is handled correctly
 	- layer argument now has to be provided when retrieving zcoordinate_c (centers) from hisfile, but not when retrieving zcoordinate_w (interfaces), align this.
 - increase speed:
-	- make it possible to retrieve via globalnumber in ncfile (or boolean), could save a lot of time
+	- make it possible to retrieve via globalnumber in ncfile (or boolean), could save a lot of time (does not work for intersections, since the ordering is important there and there)
 	- Possibly order cells by globalnumber if possible/fast.
 	- Also increase retrieval speed of all functions by first checking crossing of domains instead of loading all.
-	- intersect script: use boolean array instead of intersect_gridnos.
-More clear and probably faster
 - export to shapefile:
 	- testbank example added for a specific feature to shapefile, make more generic
 - coordinate conversion: